nvanlaerebeke/ApiBase/docs/10_Startup.md

 }
 ```

-The base ServerAPI class already does most of the heavy lifting for you.
+The base ApiBase class already does most of the heavy lifting for you.
 This class basically encapsulates your application so it can be run as an `ASP.NET Core Web API`.

 From a user's perspective some information needs to be provided, for example: